UGC platforms streamline how brands gather user-generated content. We explain what to consider to pick the best UGC software based on your brand's...

 TikTok Creator Marketplace for Brands: Pros, Cons and Alternatives

-Is the TikTok Creator Marketplace the right place for brands to find influencers?
+Is the TikTok Creator Marketplace the right place for brands to find influencers at scale?
 This post breaks down the platform’s pros and cons to consider.

 Brands are scrambling to collaborate with TikTok influencers like never before.

 After all, the platform is now the go-to place to find and share products via social media.

 Thanks to influencers' creativity, brands are constantly finding new ways to promote products on TikTok.
 We've seen firsthand how consumer brands are crushing it with creators on the app.

 For brands scaling their influencer presence, the TikTok Creator Marketplace might seem like a good spot to find new talent.
 Hiring creators directly from TikTok has its pros and cons, though.

 In this post, we’ll break down whether the Marketplace makes sense for your brand.

 Advantages of the TikTok Creator Marketplace

 Chances are you’re familiar with the TCM.
 In short, it’s TikTok’s in-app influencer network.
 The Creator Marketplace is framed as a win-win for brands and creators alike: